flowmotion-bbd/game-jam-2024-bbd/README.md

 ```

 ### Merging Branches
-Once your work is complete and tested, open a pull request to merge your feature branch into `dev`.
-Ensure your branch is up to date with `dev` before requesting a merge.
+Once your work is complete and tested, open a pull request to merge your feature branch into `main`.
+Ensure your branch is up to date with `main` before requesting a merge.

 ## Coding Standards